| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 If you do an a command in a mail group and you have neither a

-group parameter nor a to-address
+to-list group parameter nor a to-address group parameter,

-group parameter will be added automatically upon
+then a to-list group parameter will be added automatically upon

-sending the message if gnus-add-to-list
+sending the message if gnus-add-to-list is set to t.

-If this variable is set, gnus-mailing-list-mode
+If this variable is set, gnus-mailing-list-mode is turned on when

 entering summary buffer.

-If this parameter is set to t
+subscribedIf this parameter is set to t, Gnus will consider the

 to-address and to-list parameters for this group as addresses of